Thrush: Symptoms, Treatment & UK Online Doctor

 - Recurrent thrush (>4/year) may need longer treatment courses.

-- Triggers: antibiotics, pregnancy, diabetes, immunosuppression.
+- Triggers: treatment, pregnancy, diabetes, immunosuppression.

 Symptoms